 Remember, when we look at war and past wars, propaganda was a huge weapon.

-And it still is in warfare, it's a huge weapon.
+And it still is in warfare.

-And the the way the media is being used by politicians, both on the left and right, is for propaganda.
+And the way the media is being used by politicians, both on the left and right, is for propaganda.

 It's been weaponized.